sbergwall/Railgun.Guides/xx-Install-SharePointServer-SubEdit2.md

 If Setup fails, check log files in the Temp folder of the user account you used to run Setup.
 Ensure that you are logged in using the same user account and then type %temp% in the location bar in Windows Explorer.
 If the path in Windows Explorer resolves to a location that ends in a "1" or "2", you have to navigate up one level to view the log files.
 The log file name is SharePoint Server Setup (< time stamp>).

-## SharePoint Server 2019 Configuration ##
+## SharePoint Server Subscription Edition Configuration ##

 Instead of running the SharePoint Configuration Wizard, we will use PowerShell scripts to configure SharePoint.

 Run the SharePoint Management Shell as an Administrator on the server that will host Central Administration.

 Note that we are using the SQL Alias for the -DatabaseServer parameter.